Are there any groups or organisations for expats in the Netherlands?

 Interest-based groups: Many communities and organisations have social groups based on hobbies like woodworking, cooking clubs, or sports teams.

 Newcomers are encouraged to meet local Dutch people.
 You might seek those having similar interests and/or experiences.
 In time, you will be able to meet and connect with your neighbours, your hosts so to speak.
-Furthermore, we encourage you to subscribe to and read the ACCESS Magazine.
-Written by internationals, it provides wide-ranging information about the Netherlands.
 Even if you cannot speak to your neighbours in Dutch, you can learn about this country which will be a great conversation starter.
-ACCESS Magazines are available free from our website.

 I am travelling on a regular basis to my home country.
 How can I use my mobile phone both in the Netherlands and in my home country?